KINGTUT10101/LuaRequireExtended/README.md

 `local screenHandler, message = require ("classes.screenHandler")`

 ### Known Issues:
-- If you load a module using different require (file) paths, it will load the module multiple times (this is because modules are indexed by require path inside package.loaded)
+- If you load a module using different require (file) paths, it will load the module multiple times (this is because modules are indexed by require path inside package.loaded).
-- Relative require paths also don't seem to work (ex: Using something like `require ("json")` in a file outside the root folder of the project)
+- Relative require paths also don't seem to work (ex: Using something like `require ("json")` in a file outside the root folder of the project).
 - (To my understanding, these limitations are also present within Lua 5.1)

 ### Final Thoughts: